Multilingual Vision-Language Models, A Survey: Multilingual Vision-Language Benchmarks

-M5 \citep{schneider-sitaram-2024-m5} collects existing datasets and introduces M5-VGR for vision-grounded reasoning and M5-VLOD for vision-language outlier detection.
-Both tasks cover 13 languages, including very low-resource languages like Berber.
-M5-VGR follows MARVL's reasoning scheme, while M5-VLOD requires identifying contextually inconsistent images from sets of five candidates.
-The inclusion of diverse language families and task variety supports the evaluation of both language neutrality and cultural awareness.
+M5 \citep{schneider-sitaram-2024-m5} is a collection of existing datasets, plus two newly introduced datasets: M5-VGR for vision-grounded reasoning and M5-VLOD for vision-language outlier detection.
+Both tasks cover 13 languages, including very low-resource languages such as Berber.
+M5-VGR follows MARVL's reasoning format.
+The task in M5-VLOD is to identify which image out of five similar images does not correspond to a given prompt.
 Figure~\ref{fig:m5_vgr_sample} and Figure~\ref{fig:m5_vlod_sample} show one example from each subset.

-\paragraph{Multilingual Memes}
+\paragraph{Multilingual Memes.}

-\citet{dimitrov-etal-2024-semeval} created a dataset for a 2024 SemEval shared task on classifying persuasion techniques in memes.
-The dataset covers a few European languages and is only available upon request.
+\citet{dimitrov-etal-2024-semeval} created a dataset for the 2024 SemEval shared task on classifying persuasion techniques in memes.
+The dataset covers a few languages (Bulgarian, Northern Macedonian, Arabic, and English) and is only available upon request.
+Memes are contemporary cultural artifacts full of irony and sarcasm that differ across cultures.
+These datasets thus test cultural awareness from an unusual and interesting perspective.

-\paragraph{WorldCuisines}
+\paragraph{WorldCuisines.}

-WorldCuisines \citep{winata-etal-2025-worldcuisines} is a cultural evaluation with benchmark food-related visual question answering across 24 languages.
-The dataset achieves high typological diversity (MPSD 65.5).
-This represents one of the clearest examples of cultural awareness evaluation, where correct answers depend on culture-specific knowledge rather than language-neutral facts.
+\citet{winata-etal-2025-worldcuisines} uses knowledge of food as a proxy for cultural knowledge.
+The WorldCuisines benchmark consists of food-related visual question answering across 24 languages, covering over 2,000 food concepts from almost all countries worldwide.
+In addition to QA, the dataset contains geographic coordinates for each food concept.
+Question-answer pairs were collected in English and manually translated.